itssahu/WeatherNet-ST/README.md

 ### Intuition

-XGBoost works by sequentially building small decision trees that learn only what the previous trees could not capture, i.e., the residual errors rm=y−y^m−1 rm=y−y^m−1
-This forces each new tree Tm to correct specific local mistakes in space–time temperature patterns rather than relearn the full signal.
-Because the final model is a weighted sum of many such targeted trees f(x)=∑η Tm(x) f(x)=∑ηTm(x), it becomes extremely good at modeling non-linear climate relationships, sharp gradients, localized effects, and interactions between predictors.
+XGBoost works by sequentially building small decision trees that learn only what the previous trees could not capture, i.e., the residual errors rm=y−y^m−1, This forces each new tree Tm to correct specific local mistakes in space–time temperature patterns rather than relearn the full signal.
+Because the final model is a weighted sum of many such targeted trees f(x)=∑η Tm(x), it becomes extremely good at modeling non-linear climate relationships, sharp gradients, localized effects, and interactions between predictors.
 The regularization term
 Ω(T)=γ(#leaves)+λ∥w∥2 keeps individual trees simple, preventing overfitting even when training on high-dimensional ERA5 features.
 This makes XGBoost ideal for downscaling and error-correction tasks where the goal is to learn the fine-scale structure hidden inside coarse-grid climate variables.